pedrolopix/code-with-quarkus/README.md

 ## Packaging the application

-The application can be packaged using:
 ```shell script
 make build
 ```

 ## Start the docker

-The application can be packaged using:
 ```shell script
 make start
 ```

 ## Show docker logs

-The application can be packaged using:
 ```shell script
 make logs
 ```